kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

     //
     // This field is optional and ResourceSlices without a value
     // specified is assumed to have a priority of zero.
 This means
-    // that a negative value means that devices in the ResourceSlice
+    // that devices in a ResourceSlice with a negative value
     // will be evaluated after devices in ResourceSlices without a
     // value specified.
     //